RubyNixx/Process_Mining_R_Healthcare/README.md

 ### Project Stucture

-- The main code is found in the root of the repository (see Usage below for more information)
+- The main code and test data is found in the root of the repository (see Usage below for more information)
-- The accompanying [report](./reports/report.pdf) is also available in the `reports` folder
-- More information about the code usage can be found in the [model card](./model_card.md)
-- {OTHER REPO STRUCTURE}

 ### Built With